dolthub/docs/content/guides/import.md

 # Get data into Dolt

-You can easily load the following data formats into Dolt:
+You can load the following data formats into Dolt:

 * CSV, JSON, Parquet
 * MySQL databases